SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ---

+### 1.2.
+Diagram Components
+This folder contains components for Georeferencing documents on diagram:

+### BG Table
+**File**: `components/diagramComponents/BGTable.tsx`
+This component renders a large HTML table with a predefined structure.

+---

+### Header
+**File**: `components/diagramComponents/Header.tsx`
+The component is  designed to render a table header containing a list of years.

+---

+### Icon
+**File**: `components/diagramComponents/Icon.tsx`
+This component creates interactive flow diagrams or node-based UIs.
+It includes handles for connecting edges, along with an icon and label.

+---

+### Sidebar
+**File**: `components/diagramComponents/Sidebar.tsx`
+This component renders a sidebar displaying a list of document types.
+It serves as a simple UI element to show the document types in a tabular format, likely to support navigation or filtering in the application.

+---

+### Edge popup
+**File**: `components/diagramComponents/EdgePopup.tsx`
+This component serves as a popup modal displaying a list of "link types" and includes a button to close the moda

+---

+### Left Side Bar
+**File**: `components/LeftSideBar.tsx`
+The component is a sidebar component that provides navigation and user-specific options in the app.
+- **If logged in**: It includes menu option of view documents, new document, link documents and documents list.
+- **If not logged in**: For guest user it provides just view document as the menu option.

+---

+### Nav Bar
+**File**: `components/NavBar.tsx`
+The NavBar component renders a simple navigation bar with a title.
+It helps maintain a consistent UI by ensuring the navbar is visible across the application, except on the login page.

+---

+### User Context
+**File**: `components/UserContext.tsx`
+This component hold information about a user.
+This setup allows other components to access user information by subscribing to `UserContext`.

+---

+### Sidebar Context
+**File**: `components/SidebarContext.tsx`
+This component manages the sidebar's open/closed state across the application.

+---

+## 2. General Pages

+### 2.1.
+Map
+This folder contains components for Georeferencing documents on map:

+### Draggable Marker
+**File**: `modules/GeneralPagaes/Map/DraggableMarker.tsx`
+This components is used by the logged in user to assign a new (lat, long) to the document on the map by moving it with drag&drop

+---

+### Explore Map
+**File**: `modules/GeneralPagaes/Map/ExploreMap.tsx`
+The component  provides functionality for displaying documents as markers on a clustered map and integrates with draggable markers for user interaction

+---

+### Diagram
+**File**: `modules/GeneralPagaes/Diagram/Diagram.tsx`
+The component displays a graphical representation of documents and their connections as nodes and edges, respectively.
+The component also provides various interactive features and contextual tools to enhance the user experience

+---

+### Document Details
+**File**: `modules/GeneralPagaes/DocumentDetails.tsx`
+The component displays detailed information about a specific document that is chosen on the diagram.
+---

 ### Home
 **File**: `modules/GeneralPagaes/Home.tsx`
 This component serves as a welcome page for users after they log in to have access to their modules.